-Business interruption insurance is meant to compensate you for the revenue lost when a catastrophe or other event forces you to close your business.
+Business interruption insurance is meant to compensate you for the revenue lost when a catastrophe or other event forces you to close your Louisiana business.
 Examples of events that qualify you for business interruption coverage includes fires, hurricanes, hail events, and other events that force your business to close.

 The aim of business interruption insurance is to help you preserve your business when you are unable to continue to normal operations.
-There are numerous factors, expenses, and revenue streams that need to be considered when making a business interruption claim.
+There are numerous factors, expenses, and revenue streams that need to be considered when making a Louisiana business interruption claim.

-Our attorneys assist businesses in all stages of a business interruption claim – from making the claim to litigating disputes with their insurer.
+Our Louisiana attorneys assist businesses in all stages of a business interruption claim – from making the claim to litigating disputes with their insurer.

 What Is Covered for Business Interruption?

 At the outset, you should gather your most recent income reports, expense reports, and employee information to make a business interruption claim.
 It is not uncommon for insurance companies to review numerous other documents during the adjustment of your claim.
-At the most basic level, business interruption coverage is comprised of your business income and othed

-Different Types of Coverage?
+Different Types of Business Coverage in Louisiana

 Extended Business Interruption Coverage: Most business interruption policies provide coverage until damage property is restored.
 Extended coverage continues to provide coverage until your business has returned to pre-loss income levels.